Graphic Design I

 IV.
 Learning Objectives

-D. To use color in an effective manner.
+D. Use color in an effective manner.

 V. Academic Integrity